-The 'queue-cutter' aspect of the pass cannot always be guaranteed in certain sites operating an access system that requires the production of a free ticket or when there are security checks in place or limited regulated access for security reasons.
+The skip-the-line aspect of the pass cannot always be guaranteed in certain sites operating an access system that requires the production of a free ticket or when there are security checks in place or limited regulated access for security reasons.

 PLEASE BE AWARE THAT THE LOUVRE MUSEUM HAS CHANGED ITS ENTRY PROCESS FOR PARIS MUSEUM PASS HOLDERS.

-1/ Prior to your visit of the Louvre Museum
+1/Before your visit to the Louvre Museum

-Holders of the Paris Museum Pass will need to book their time slot prior their visit to the museum.
+Holders of the Paris Museum Pass will need to book their time slot prior to their visit to the museum.
 To do so, you will need to go to the Louvre official website (louvre.fr), click on ‘Plan your Visit’, choose ‘Advance Tickets’ and click on ‘Paris Museum Pass holders’.
 Follow the procedure.
 You will need to sign up and you will need your Paris Museum Pass bar code to make your booking.
 Print a copy of the confirmation to take with you and show to the Louvre on arrival.

 2/ On the date of the visit